rodomanovt/pldl/README.md

 pldl COMMAND [OPTIONS]
 ```

-**Note: all playlists must be publicly visible or they won't be downloaded**
+**IMPORTANT: all playlists must be public or unlisted, otherwise they won't be downloaded.**

 ## Commands: